krobelus/rate-experiments/thesis.md

 ==========================

 Here we present a performance evaluation of our checker.
 Technical details are available[^rate-experiments].

-We compare the performance of four checkers:
+We analyze four checkers:

 1. `rate`
 2. `rate-d` \hfill (the flag `-d` means *"skip unit deletions"*)